ahmdabos/wordpress/wp-content/plugins/form/readme.txt

 == Changelog ==
 = Version 10.8 =
-* Removed files vscf-page-shortcode and vscf-widget-shortcode
+* Removed files form-page-shortcode and form-widget-shortcode
-* Added file vscf-shortcodes instead
+* Added file form-shortcodes instead

 = Version 10.7 =
 * Re-added attribute to change the prefix of the email subject